Fake Beef Stroaganoff, or I Made Too Much Steak Last Night

 Anyway, enough BS.
 Let’s make some food.
 As is my fashion, it’s a simplified recipe but hey.
 It’s also made with stuff I generally have around the house, which IMO is a bonus.

 If you’re starting with new meat, you can catch up by pan-searing a steak or two (roughly a pound), and set aside.
 Rarer is better, since we’re going to cook it more anyway.

-Start with slicing a couple of onions on the thin side.
-Somewhere between 3 small, and 2 large onions (whatever that means).
-I always err on the side of "more", and it's never let me down.
-While you're cutting things, slice your steaks up into ~1/4" strips (or less).
-Try not to cut your fingers too, as that's considered Bad Form when cooking for other people.
+Start with slicing a couple of large onions on the thin side.
+While you’re cutting things, slice your steaks up into ~1/4″ strips (or less).
+Try not to cut your fingers too, as that’s considered Bad Form when cooking for other people.

 In a skillet, melt a couple of tablespoons of butter, and caramelize the onions (they should be golden, translucent, and just start to stick to the pan).

-Once the mushrooms have softened a tad, add in aroung 1-3/4 cup of beef broth along with 2 tsp Worchestershire sauce and a teaspoon or so of pepper (I never measure).
+Once the mushrooms have softened a tad, add in around 1-3/4 cup of beef broth along with 2 tsp Worcestershire sauce and a teaspoon or so of pepper (I never measure).
 Bring to a simmer, and add in the steak.
 Cover and chillax for about ten minutes.

 Hopefully you’ve started water for noodles, because this is a good time to start them cooking.
 Egg noodles take about eight minutes, so they’ll be finished before you are (for a change).